adrybakov/wulfric/docs/source/cite.rst

 How to cite us?
 ***************

-At the moment the package did not reach the stage of the publication.
-However, if you use it, please cite in the following form:
+If you use it, please cite in the following form:

 .. code-block::